Melissa Williams (historian): Early life and education

 Williams was born in Auckland, and affiliates to the Māori nations of Te Rarawa and Ngāti Maru.
 When she was 13 years old, she went to Panguru, a settlement in the northern Hokianga in Northland, where she lived with her grandmother.

 Williams has qualifications from the University of Auckland.
 She completed Bachelor of Arts degrees in sociology and history, the latter with first-class honours.
 She went on to earn a Master of Arts degree with first-class honours in history, and a PhD in history.
 Her doctoral thesis was titled Back-home and home in the city: Māori migrations from Panguru to Auckland, 1930–1970.

 Career

 Since 2013, Williams has held a lecturer position at the University of Auckland.

 Her published book Panguru and the City: Kāinga Tahi, Kāinga Rua: An Urban Migration History (2015) highlights stories of Māori urbanisation the mostly unknown about 'dynamic Māori community sites' that were built from people who migrated from their home areas to the cities from the 1960s.
 Reviewer Coll Thrush praises the book saying, "the fertile intersections between past and present and between the urban and the Indigenous shape this important work, which should take its place among the best scholarship on urban Indigeneities."
+Williams' book, Panguru and the City: Kāinga Tahi, Kāinga Rua: An Urban Migration History, published in 2015, was listed in Books of Mana as one of the 180 most significant works of Māori-authored non-fiction.

-Williams and Aroha Harris collaborated on the book Te Ao Hurihuri : The Changing World, 1920-2014 (2018).
+Williams and Aroha Harris collaborated on the book Te Ao Hurihuri : The Changing World, 1920–2014 (2018).
 Williams and Harris received a Marsden grant about how Māori held onto their aspirations for a healthy family while encountering state welfare policies.